Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Results and discussion

 is analogous to a structure factor, where the relation $u_{{-1},0} = -u^*_{0,{-1}}$ is used.

 The physical significance of equation~(\ref{eq:dw-2band-1}) is as follows.
-First, the correction to the real part $\omega'$ is of order $\mathrm{O}(\delta^2)$, indicating that the interaction between Bloch waves induces only a small modification to the dispersion relation.
-Figure~\ref{fig:Im part of w}(a) presents the dispersion of $\mathrm{GR}_0^{-1}$ and $\mathrm{GR}_1^{-1}$ bands for the structure with $h = a$ and perturbation strength $\delta = 0.1$.
-The spectral width, representing the imaginary part $\omega''$, is also plotted, scaled by a factor of 500 for better visualization.
-Second, since $\delta\omega'' = \mathrm{O}(\delta^2)$ rather than $\mathrm{O}(\delta)$, the imaginary part remains non-negative, ensuring the physical stability of the mode, with the proportionality constant $C(q)$ playing a key role.
+First, the correction to the real part $\omega'$ is of order $\mathrm{O}(\delta^2)$, indicating that the interaction between the Bloch waves induces only a small modification to the dispersion relation.
+Figure~\ref{fig:Im part of w}(a) presents the dispersion of the $\mathrm{GR}_0^{-1}$ and $\mathrm{GR}_1^{-1}$ bands for the structure with $h = a$ and perturbation strength $\delta = 0.1$.
+The spectral width, representing the imaginary part $\omega''$, is also plotted, scaled by a factor of 500 for better visualisation.
+Second, because $\delta\omega'' = \mathrm{O}(\delta^2)$ rather than $\mathrm{O}(\delta)$, the imaginary part remains non-negative, ensuring the physical stability of the mode, with the proportionality constant $C(q)$ playing a key role.
 As shown in figure~\ref{fig:Im part of w}(b), the numerically computed values of $C$ for the two guided-mode resonances agree well with the theoretical predictions derived above from first principles.
 A more detailed discussion will be presented in the next section.
-Moreover, the $\delta^2$ dependence is reminiscent of quasi-BIC behavior \cite{koshelev2018asymmetric, liu2019high}, where $\delta$ is an asymmetry parameter such that $\delta = 0$ leads to the formation of a symmetry-protected BIC.
+Moreover, the $\delta^2$ dependence is reminiscent of quasi-BIC behaviour \cite{liu2019high, koshelev2018asymmetric}, where $\delta$ is an asymmetry parameter such that $\delta = 0$ leads to the formation of a symmetry-protected BIC.
 However, in our case, $\delta$ quantifies the breaking of continuous translational symmetry down to a discrete one.
-For small $\delta$, the guided-mode resonances exhibit extremely high-\textit{Q} factors, analogous to quasi-BICs \cite{wu2019giant,sun2023infinite}.
-When $\delta = 0$, the continuous symmetry is restored and all these high-\textit{Q} modes revert to conventional waveguide modes.
-Finally, since $\omega'' \geq 0$, it follows that $\mathrm{Im}(k_z^{\mathrm{b}}) \leq 0$.
+For a small $\delta$, the guided-mode resonances exhibit extremely high-\textit{Q} factors, analogous to those of quasi-BICs \cite{wu2019giant,sun2023infinite}.
+When $\delta = 0$, the continuous symmetry is restored, and all high-\textit{Q} modes revert to the conventional waveguide modes.
+Finally, because $\omega'' \geq 0$, it follows that $\mathrm{Im}(k_z^{\mathrm{b}}) \leq 0$.
 With the factor $e^{i k_z^{\mathrm{b}} z}$ in the background medium, the resonant mode solutions grow exponentially in space while decaying exponentially in time.
 Therefore, they do not represent physical modes but rather correspond to the poles of the $S$-matrix.

-\subsection{``Accidental" BIC and its dual FP mode: impedance eigenvalue degeneracy}
+\subsection{`Accidental' BIC and its dual FP mode: impedance eigenvalue degeneracy}